pawel-sp/VIPERModules/README.md

 - First one is the easiest possible module only to show dependencies between module parts
 - Second one presents how to use NSFetchResultController with VIPERModules

+## License

+VIPERModules is released under the MIT license.